Redmi Note Screen Replacement Cost UK 2026

 Fitting the replacement and re-lamination

-Once the old assembly is out and the chassis is cleaned of adhesive residue, an OEM-grade panel of the correct type is seated on fresh optically clear adhesive and laminated back under even pressure.
-This is where an aftermarket copy betrays itself: on the AMOLED Pro and Pro+ models it dims at the top end and shifts colour; on the LCD Notes it loses brightness uniformity.
-We tell you exactly what is going in before any work starts.
-The panel-grade reasoning is on our OEM vs aftermarket vs genuine parts page.
+With the broken display out and the chassis wiped clean of residue, the correct OEM-grade panel for that model is laid onto fresh optically clear adhesive and bonded back under uniform pressure.
+A cheap copy shows itself fast: on the AMOLED Pro and Pro+ it dims at the top end and skews colour; on the LCD Notes it loses brightness evenness across that big panel.
+You hear which part is going in before we start.
+The grade reasoning is on our OEM vs aftermarket vs genuine parts page.

 Function testing before return

-Before the handset goes back in the tracked post, the full display path is tested: touch across every zone, peak and minimum brightness, colour uniformity and the ambient light sensor.
-A green vertical line appearing on a new Pro or Pro+ panel would mean a defective part, not a finished repair — which is exactly what the 27-month guarantee is there to catch.
-The green-line failure mode is explained on our screen flickering and line faults guide.
+The Note only goes back into tracked post once the whole display path passes: touch over every zone, brightness top and bottom, colour uniformity and the ambient light sensor.
+A green line on a new Pro or Pro+ panel means a faulty part, not a finished repair — the exact thing the 27-month guarantee is there to absorb.
+The green-line fault is explained on our screen flickering and line faults guide.

 How the Redmi Note compares across Android